-Honest CBD OPS Review: Pros & Cons (July 2021)
+Honest CBD OPS Review: Pros & Cons (2024)

 Evidence Based 4

 CBD OPS is a Tennessee-based brand that stands out by providing THC-free CBD products to first responders and veterans.
-Established by U.S. Navy veteran and police officer Kris Liberty, CBD OPS gets its hemp from Oklahoma.
+Established by U.S. Navy veteran and police officer Chris Liberty, CBD OPS gets its hemp from Oklahoma.
 The company posts third-party lab reports to verify the potency and safety of its products.

 Summary